 The preparation of Specifications and Scopes of Work for technical equipment, goods, services, and construction projects, plans or designs is the responsibility of the requesting department.
-However, the Purchasing Division will review and collaborate with the Department on modifications to ensure they are written clearly, concisely, consistently, and in a non-restrictive manner to achieve maximum competition and mitigate risks.
-The Purchasing Division has the responsibility to recommend specification types for securing the required goods and services.
+However, the Purchasing Department will review and collaborate with the Department on modifications to ensure they are written clearly, concisely, consistently, and in a non-restrictive manner to achieve maximum competition and mitigate risks.
+The Purchasing Department has the responsibility to recommend specification types for securing the required goods and services.
 When applicable the use of commercial industry standards or specifications developed by other Entities (e.g., federal, state, or local governments) found to be acceptable may be approved for use in lieu of the County developing its own specifications.
-The Assistant Director of Purchasing & Contracts has the authority to give final approval of specifications prepared by requesting departments.
+The Purchasing Director has the authority to give final approval of specifications prepared by requesting departments.

-The Assistant Director of Purchasing & Contracts shall ensure that Suppliers are offered equal specifications for each project, solicitation, or request.
-Further the Assistant Director of Purchasing & Contracts is responsible for ensuring all Suppliers have equal opportunity to submit.
+The Purchasing Director shall ensure that Suppliers are offered equal specifications for each project, solicitation, or request.
+Further the Purchasing Director is responsible for ensuring all Suppliers have equal opportunity to submit.